 - a.
-New or replacement pilings may be made of steel, concrete, plastic, untreated wood or treated wood where approved for the marine or freshwater environment, except cree sole and similar products. - b.
-New pilings must be spaced twenty feet apart lengthwise.
-Peplacement pilings must be spaced twenty feet apart lengthwise when installed to support a replacement structure.
+New or replacement pilings may be made of steel, concrete, plastic, untreated wood or treated wood where a pproved for the marine or freshwater environment, except creosote and similar products. - b.
+New pilings must be spaced no less than twenty feet apart lengthwise.
+Replacement pilings must be spaced no less than twenty feet apart lengthwise when installed to support a replacement structure.
 If the new or replaced structure is less than twenty feet in length, pilings may be allowed at the ends of the structure only.
-In areas with forage fish spawning or rearing and submerged aquatic vegetation, when allowed, pilings must be spaced forty feet apart lengthwise. - c.
-A maximum of two moorage pilings beyond or parallel to a mooring structure may be allowed to accommodate moorage of boats exceeding the length of the mooring structure or to provide supplementary tie-down locations for boats that require additional stabilization. - d.
-New or replacement pilings shall be driven only during construction windows approved by WDFW.
-These include protection for spawning periods and periods of presence of juvenile salmonids, forage fish and groundfish.
+In areas with forage fish spawning or rearing and submerged a quatic vegetation, when a llowed, pilings must be spaced forty feet apart lengthwise. - c.
+A maximum of two moorage pilings beyond or parallel to a mooring structure may be allowed to accommodate moorage of boats exceeding the length of the mooring structure or to provide supplementary tie-down locations for boats that require a dditional stabilization.